 Doing your taxes can be bothersome, but if you don’t file them early with the help of a registered tax agent, you might be vulnerable to tax scams.
 Beware of what you share, and to whom.

-This information is general in nature and does not take into account personal circumstances and situation.
+This information is general in nature and does not take into account personal circumstances and situations.

 As a Registered Tax Agent under the Tax Practitioners Board, we, at Lotus Smart, have a dedicated team of proactive, forward-thinking, result-oriented members who have held roles in corporate accounting across Australia and overseas.
 We provide expert accounting and taxation advice to both individuals and businesses.
 With over 20 years of experience, we’ll ensure that you’re always getting the best guidance from the most professional company in the industry.